 where $\btheta\in\mathbb{R}^d$ indicates the model parameter with $d$ dimensions, $f_i(\btheta)$ represents the loss function associated with client $i$, and $\cD_i$ denotes the local data distribution for client $i$.
 FedAvg \citep{mcmahan2017communication} is widely used for solving \eqref{eq:fl-basic}.
 In $t$-th global round, each participating client $i$ performs local training using standard SGD optimizers.
 The server periodically collects and aggregates the local models or updates to obtain a new global model.

-\textbf{BCD and Block-wise update for FL} BCD usually has the same optimization objective as (stochastic) gradient descent, it iteratively optimizes over a small subset of parameters, while keeping the remaining parameters fixed.
+\textbf{BCD and Block-wise update for FL} BCD usually has the same optimization objective as (stochastic) gradient descent.
+It iteratively optimizes over a small subset of parameters, while keeping the remaining parameters fixed.
 This approach makes BCD practical for large-scale model training.
-Federated BCD is then applied in FL by substituting the SGD optimizer to BCD in FedAvg.
+Federated BCD is then applied in FL by substituting BCD for the SGD optimizer in FedAvg.
 Consider a block partitioning of the model parameters $\btheta$ into $B$ blocks, i.e., $\btheta = \big[[\btheta]_1, [\btheta]_2, \ldots, [\btheta]_B \big]$.
 In federated BCD schemes, the goal is to approximately optimize the objective in \eqref{eq:fl-basic} by updating only one block during local training, while keeping the remaining blocks unchanged across clients.
 For example, if block $b_t$ is assigned for training at global round $t$, the block-wise optimization for $[\btheta]_{b_t}$ is defined as:

 where $[\btheta]_{b_t} \in \RR^{d_{b_t}}$ and $d_{b_t}$ denotes the dimension for block $b_t$ and there is $\sum_{b=1}^B d_b = d$.
 We summarize the key component of the local BCD update for federated BCD in Algorithm \ref{alg:bcd}.
-Specifically, during global round $t$, client $i$ approximates to optimize local objective $f_i$ with the stochastic gradient of $f_i$:
+Specifically, during global round $t$, client $i$ approximately optimizes local objective $f_i$ with the stochastic gradient of $f_i$:

 where the partial stochastic gradient for block $b_t$ is denoted as $ [\bg^i]_{b_t} =[\nabla f_i(\btheta; \xi)]_{b_t}$.
 The local model training could be summarized in Line 4 in Algorithm \ref{alg:bcd}.
 After completing $K$ local steps of training, the client calculates the difference in local updates as shown in Line 6.
 The client then sends $\bDelta^i$ to the server to update the global model, and the server sends back the global model to clients for next round of local training.